 If positions are not available to all nodes in a consistent fashion, due to lack or obstruction of positioning infrastructure, such as GPS satellites, the only option left is to run a distributed positioning algorithm.
-These algorithms however, come with their own disadvantages-they may either require separate infrastructure, like in the case of Cricket [12], requiring ultrasound beacons, or may require a preprocessing phase in which large portions of the network collaborates, thus imposing a high communication cost on all nodes, every time the network changes topology, like in the case of APS [2] or AhLOS [3].
+These algorithms however, come with their own disadvantages - they may either require separate infrastructure, like in the case of Cricket [7], requiring ultrasound beacons, or may require a preprocessing phase in which large portions of the network collaborates, thus imposing a high communication cost on all nodes, every time the network changes topology, like in the case of APS [2].

-Instead of positioning all the nodes in the network, which may be either globally inconsistent due to mobility, or expensive due to high signaling, we propose a method to locally position only the nodes involved in point to point communication, in a coordinate system relative to the originator of the packet.
-This enables some position centric applications-flooding, discovery, or source-sink communication in networks in which global positioning is not available, or necessary.
+What we propose, instead of positioning all the nodes in the network, which may be either globally inconsistent, due to mobility, or expensive, due to high signaling, is to locally position only the nodes involved in point to point communication, in a coordinate system relative to the originator of the packet.
+This enables some applications of TBF - flooding, discovery, or source-sink communication in networks in which global positioning is not available, or necessary.

-The main sections of the paper are organized as follows: the next section reviews related work, Section 3 is a short review of trajectory based forwarding, Section 4 presents local positioning system (LPS), our method to position only the nodes involved in communication (forwarding the trajectory).
-Section 5 discusses simulation results, and we summarize with some concluding remarks in Section 6.
+The main sections of the paper are organized as follows: the next section reviews related work, section III is a short review of trajectory based forwarding, section IV presents Local Positioning System (LPS), our method to position only the nodes involved in communication (forwarding the trajectory).
+Section V discusses simulation results, and we summarize with some concluding remarks in section VI.